highlight/highlight/docs-content/general/6_product-features/2_error-monitoring/enhancing-errors-with-github.md

 updatedAt: 2023-09-07T16:07:50.273Z
 ---

-Highlight has to capability to enhance your backend errors using GitHub.
-On the frontend, errors are enhanced using sourcemaps uploaded to Highlight.
-Some backend languages will give us context of a stacktrace, but for most compiled languages, there is no access to this.
-Using GitHub, these stacktraces are able to get this context, as well as other enhancements such as link directly to a file in GitHub and attributing errors to file changes.
+Highlight has the capability to enhance your backend errors using GitHub (errors on the frontend are enhanced using [sourcemaps](./sourcemaps.md)).
+Some backend languages will give us context of a stacktrace, but for most compiled languages, Highlight doesn't have no access to this.
+With our GitHub integration, Highlight is able to enhance a stacktrace with context, as well as other enhancements such as "link to a file" and attribution to a code change.

 In order to turn on GitHub Enhancements, 3 actions need to be completed for your project:
 <ol>
   <li>1.
+Create a service via the SDK</li>
+  <li>2.
 Add the GitHub Integration to Highlight</li>
-  <li>2.
-Create a service via the SDK</li>
   <li>3.
 Link your service to a GitHub repo</li>
 </ol>

-## Add the GitHub Integration to Highlight
-Enable GitHub on Highlight by going to the [integrations](https://app.highlight.io/integrations) and click the "Connect" button in the GitHub section.

-More information on the GitHub Integration can be found at [GitHub Integration](../../7_integrations/github-integration.md).

 ## Create a service via the SDK
 Services are created to group your logs, errors, and traces by the process that is running the code.
 Having a service can make it helpful to decipher